 Section 7.1 Tuition Prohibited; Fees and Expenses.
 The Academy shall not charge tuition.
-The Academy may impose fees and require payment of expenses for activities of the Academy where such fees and payments are not prohibited by law.
+The Academy may impose fees and require payment of expenses for activities of the Academy where such fees and payments are not prohibited by Applicable Law.